*Per SanDisk themselves - SanDisk Ultra has an 'undefined' write speed (most likely ≤ 50 MB/s)

-Before we talk about the difference between Sandisk Ultra and Extreme... we must first talk about the different bus interfaces.
+Before we talk about the difference between Sandisk Ultra and Extreme... we must first discuss the different bus interfaces.

 You have a UHS-I and UHS-II.
 UHS stands for 'ultra-high speed'.